roedoejet/wordweaver-docs/docs/gramble-intro.md

 ### Update your WordWeaver configuration

-Once you have updated your Gramble language model to include all necessary keywords, you can make any necessary changes to your WordWeaver Configuration (*...guide forthcoming...*).
+Once you have updated your Gramble language model to include all necessary keywords, you can make any necessary changes to your [WordWeaver Configuration](ww-customization.md).
 You must also add `json` files with your all of your verb roots, pronouns and options.
 So, the 'Example Verbs' table above might become:

 ```json
 [